REChain-Network-Solutions/DAO/CONTRIBUTING.md

 ## Thank You

-Thank you for contributing to the REChain DAO Platform!
+Thank you for contributing to the DAO Platform!
 Your contributions help make decentralized governance more accessible and effective for communities worldwide.

 ---